S3cur3Th1sSh1t/WinPwn/README.md

 ![alt text](https://raw.githubusercontent.com/SecureThisShit/WinPwn/master/Windows%20PowerShell.png)

-disclaimer:
+## Legal disclaimer:

-I'm not responsible for anything you do with this program, so please only use it for good and educational purposes.
+Usage of BlackEye for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+Only use for educational purposes.